KillDozerX2/serverless-local-schedule/README.md

       - schedule:
           rate: cron(0 15 4-31 11 ? *) # non-DST portion of November
 ```

+**Note: To see what crontabs you'll get for your timezone, try <https://distinction-dev.github.io/local-crontab/>**

 **NOTE:** The `- schedule: cron(* * * * ? *)` short syntax isn't supported.